Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # EngageUI
 ## Motivation
-EngageUI is a new UI paradigm, a replacement for the WIMP UI paradigm
+EngageUI is a new UI paradigm, a replacement for the WIMP UI paradigm.
+WIMP stands for Windows, Icons, Menus and Pointers and is the predominant paradigm
+used in the design of GUIS for desktop PC apps.
+The command line interface (CLI) is another UI approach that is popular on Linux.
-that focuses on user activity in the design of a UI.
+EngageUIs focus on user activity in the design of a UI and in its operation.
-EngageUIs do not need to use the mouse and are typically keyboard-driven.
+They do not need to use the mouse and are typically keyboard-driven.
-They stand somewhere between CLIs and WIMP.
+They stand somewhere between CLIs and WIMP based GUIs.
 Emacs and the VIM editor are examples of keyboard-driven GUI apps.
 These 2 apps suffer from the drawback that they require the user
 to learn a large set of keyboard commands.